jonathanc816/SoftwareDesign/phase1/README.txt

 This is a Tamagochi text base game.

 0) Program Instructions
-    - To play the game, run Main.main() method.
+    - To play the game, run controller.Main.main() method.
     - TO AVOID LOSING DATA, PLEASE NOT TERMINATE PROGRAM OUTSIDE THE GAME.
 (Important!)
     - To exit the game, choose 'Exit' option in menu.
     - To clean all game data to reset the game, delete Files/ObjectManager.ser in the project file.